erkobridee/nx-hello/README.md

 ## Known issues on MacOS

 - [How to fix the Node gyp Error: No Xcode or CLT version detected | Reactgo](https://reactgo.com/gyp-xcode-or-clt-version-detected/)

+  - in case when the CLI doesn't work to install the xcode cli tools, you can download it directly from the [Apple Developer site](https://developer.apple.com/download/more/) (Command Line Tools for Xcode)